-All visitors are required to sign in at the main office, show picture identification and receive a visitor's pass to have lunch with their child and/or volunteer in the classrooms.
+All visitors are required to sign in at the main office, show picture identification and receive a visitor's pass.
 Visitor passes must be worn and not carried in hands.
 Visitors may not go beyond the office without permission.
 Faculty members are required to check that each visitor has a pass.